-3.5 Calibration and Steady State
+4.5 Steady State and Calibration

-For the calibration of the relevant parameters, quarterly U.S. data of period 2010Q4-2019Q3 is used and all the macroeconomic data about the U.S. economy and some of the cryptocurrency data is from the Federal Reserve Economic Data (2019) while some other private cryptocurrency data is gained from Blockchain (2020[a]).14 To the specific details of data set, please check the Appendix (6.2).15
+For the calibration of the relevant parameters, quarterly U.S. data of period 2010Q4-2019Q3 is used and all the macroeconomic data about the U.S. economy and some of the cryptocurrency data are from Federal Reserve Economic Data (2019) while some other private cryptocurrency data is gained from Blockchain (2020[a]).18 To the specific details of data set, please check the Appendix (7.2).19 where γ and ν are the share parameter and risk aversion parameter of the utility function respectively.
+The Leontief parameter ω captures the curvature of the consumption amount of each type of good, which is a function of the size of the good.
+Consumption amount $c_t(j)$ curves for multiple ω are shown in Figure (2).